Tips for Purging Your Kids’ Overstuffed Toy Bins

 Once you’ve identified what’s staying, group things into categories and devise a storage system the whole family can stick to.
 If kids can find their own toys, they’re more likely to play with them.
 Clear storage boxes with easy-to-open lids are great for corralling like items (cars, puzzles, etc.) while still making them accessible.
 If your children can’t read yet, label the boxes and add pictures of the contents inside.
 This will empower them to put things back when they’re finished playing.
 Try and group like items within their play space too, like creating a reading nook adjacent to the bookshelf or an arts and crafts activity area by their pint-sized table.

 Find an organization that can benefit from your children’s already loved toys and books.
-Perhaps its a local church, library or daycare.
-Or maybe it’s a national organization like The Salvation Army or Big Brothers Big Sisters.
+Perhaps its a local shelter, library or daycare.
+Or maybe it’s a national organization like Toys for Tots or Big Brothers Big Sisters.
 Even if your children are young, talk to them about the importance of sharing with others and helping those in need.
 Involve them in the process and encourage those feel-good vibes of giving.
 They’ll catch on quickly.

 If your child really can’t part with something, there’s a chance they may want to still play with it.
 There’s also a chance that when it’s out of sight, it’s out of mind.
 The maybe bin lets you play it safe for a few weeks.
 Over the next month, your child can request something from the maybe bin to play with.
 Only you, the parent, can look inside and retrieve toys—this requires them to remember what’s inside or really, really want it.
 At the end of the day it goes back in the bin.
 If something is requested multiple times in a month, it could be upgraded to the keep pile (use your judgement here).
 At the end of the month, the maybe bin is donated or tossed—an exercise that should definitely happen after the kids are in bed.
 More often than not, most of what’s in this bin won’t be requested or thought of again.
 If you find yourself still on the fence about anything in the bin, set aside those things to revisit on a rainy day.
 Or if the bin is filled with baby toys and you may have another baby in your house someday, find a good storage spot for it (just not in the playroom).